-Bring a copy of your paper draft and assignment.
+Bring a copy of your paper draft and assignment, either electronic or on paper.
 If you just have notes or an outline, bring them.
 If you’re working from a textbook or writing handbook, that may also be helpful.
 If you have a question about documentation, bring the book or article from which you’re trying to work.
 You can bring a video or audio of a speech and presentation slides if you want tips on performance.

 How long does it take to get a paper back if I submit it online?

 It depends.
 When you submit a paper, you get the next available appointment, and the paper should be returned by 10 pm on the day of the appointment (usually within a few hours).
 If it takes more time than that, we may not have received it, so give us a call at (979) 458-1455.